Operation Body Count: Gameplay

 Using a modified Wolfenstein 3D engine, the gameplay is very similar to the majority of other clones of the time.
 The game consists of 40 levels.
 The first few levels are set in the sewers, where the player attempts to make their way up to the basement of the building.

+The player starts with an assault shotgun, which has an unlimited supply of ammunition.
+As the game progress, the player can acquire an Uzi, IWI Galil, flamethrower and grenade launcher.

 Upon getting into the UN building, the player then combats the terrorists.
 When level 40 is reached, the player comes face-to-face with Victor himself.

 Reception

 PC Gamer rated the game 64%, comparing the enemies to cardboard-cutouts, describing the weapons as mediocre and criticizing the wall textures as dark and grainy making it hard to see activity in the level.